itcreativeusa/day-dreamer/README.md

-# Smart Day Creator
+# Day Planner App

 ## Description

-Smart Day Creator is a React-based application designed as part of a boot camp challenge.
+ Day Planner App is a React-based application designed as part of a boot camp challenge.
 It's a smart scheduler app for planning your workday.
 Users can add text to the text field and press the save button, and the text will be stored in local storage, allowing it to persist even after the page is reloaded.

 ## Link to Deployed Application